 In general, NIJ is authorized to make grants to, or enter into contracts or cooperative agreements with, States (including territories), units of local government, federally recognized Indian tribal governments that perform law enforcement functions (as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations), institutions of higher education (including tribal institutions of higher education), and certain qualified individuals.
 Foreign governments, foreign organizations, and foreign colleges and universities are not eligible to apply.
+Federal agencies are eligible to apply.
+(Any award made to a federal agency will be made as an inter-agency reimbursable agreement.)

 All recipients and subrecipients (including any for-profit organization) must forgo any profit or management fee.

 NIJ welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed as subrecipients (subgrantees)1.
-The applicant must be the entity that would have primary responsibility for carrying out the award, including administering funding, managing the entire evaluation project, and monitoring and appropriately managing any subawards ("subgrants").
+Any others must be proposed as subrecipients (subgrantees).
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering funding, managing the entire project, and monitoring and appropriately managing any subawards ("subgrants").